mendix/docs/content/refguide/consistency-errors-pages.md

 ![](attachments/consistency-errors-pages/data-view-data-source.png)

-As the microflow has the parameter *Customer*, and the page has the object *Photo*, they are conflicting and resulting into an error.
+As the microflow has the parameter *Customer*, and the data view has the object *Photo*, they are conflicting and resulting into an error.

 The best way to fix this error is to do the following: